galacticcouncil/hydration-docs/docs/howto_bridge.md

 - A Polkadot wallet (Talisman or Polkadot.js/apps);
 - An Ethereum wallet (Metamask);
 - Bind your two wallets following [Acala's guide](https://guide.acalaapps.wiki/general/address-binding).
-Completing this action will require a small amount ACA.
+Completing this action will require a small amount of ACA.

 :::caution
 Make sure to have enough tokens (ETH and ACA) in your wallets to pay for fees.
 Remember that fees will be charged for sending and redeeming tokens, and for binding your wallet addresses.